African Tax Administration Paper 24

 Ronald Waiswa

-Ronald Waiswa is a Research and Policy Analysis Supervisor at the Uganda Revenue Authority.
-He has collaborated with the ICTD on a number of research projects in Uganda on issues including taxing wealthy individuals and public sector agencies.
+Ronald Waiswa is an Applied Research and Statistics Specialist at the African Tax Administration Forum (ATAF).
+Previously, he was a Research and Policy Analysis Supervisor at the Uganda Revenue Authority.
+He has collaborated with ICTD on a number of research projects in Uganda on issues including taxing wealthy individuals and public sector agencies.

 Jane Nabuyondo